danielimmy/WordCounter/README.md

 ## Part 3: Complete DistinctiveWordFinder

 The class DistinctiveWordFinder identifies distinctive vocabulary in a particular document.
+Note that this class has a main method defined- look at what it is doing.
+Then examine the code some more and look at what you need to update:

 * Begin by looking carefully at the interaction of countWords and countWordsInOneFile.

 Given the current main() method, what will primaryCounts and secondaryCounts contain at the end?

 * In findDistinctive() you'll see two TODOs.
 * Complete the findDistinctive method.

+Now try running the main from DistinctiveWordFinder to make sure that it can open the files and find distinctive words.
+If you get errors, try to trace them by looking carefully at the error output and trace from the last error back to where you changed the code in findDistinctive().

 ## Part 4: Wordle Word Clouds